-The desiccation, pollution, and conversion of former ponds, small reservoirs, and open habitats to grow crops, represent the main threats to this species, coupled with the urban expansion of Morelia and Uruapan.
-Introduced predatory fish are also a major concern, both in ponds and small streams.
+The desiccation, pollution, and conversion of former ponds, small reservoirs, and open habitats to grow crops, reported as important threats in 2004, still represent the main threats to this species, coupled with the urban expansion of Morelia and Uruapan.
+Introduced predatory fish in ponds and small streams are also a major concern.

 It does not occur in any protected areas, however it is protected under the category Pr (Special protection) by the Government of Mexico.